Comfy321/ctodo/readme.md

-# ctodo - "Comfy TODO"
-*ctodo is an easy and light TODO-list management tool.*
+todo script thing

-Use ctodo -h for help.
+Use ctodo -h for help